Patient Privacy at the UCSF Dental Center

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about your Health Information in a certain way or at a certain location.
 For example, you may ask that we contact you only at home or only by mail.

 To request confidential medical communications, you must make your request in writing to Patient Services, UCSF Dental Center, 707 Parnassus Avenue, Box 0752, San Francisco, CA 94143-0752.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.

-Copies of this Notice are available throughout UCSF, or you may obtain a copy at our website, dentistry.ucsf.edu.
+Copies of this Notice are available throughout UCSF, or you may download a copy on our website.

 Right to be Notified of a Breach.
 You have the right to be notified if we or one of our Business Associates discovers a breach of unsecured Health Information about you.